Afkupuz/Javaproject3/README.md

 # Javaproject3
-course work for colorado tech online
+Course work for Colorado Tech Online

-Finnally getting into gui building, but otherwise a continuation of previous projects.
+Finally getting into GUI building, but otherwise a continuation of previous projects.

-Built in netbeans ide following classwork, received an A for completing and exceeding requirements.
+Built in Netbeans ide following class-work, received an A for completing and exceeding requirements.